 To prevent the unlined joints from rubbing together during movement, the body naturally creates bone spurs.
-Despite the name, bone spurs are not sharp; they are actually a smooth buildup of calcium trying to stabilize the joints from the friction occurring.
+Despite the name, bone spurs are not sharp.
+They are actually a smooth buildup of calcium trying to stabilize the joints from the friction occurring.
 While bone spurs are supposed to be a helpful response to facet disease, they can create a whole new set of symptoms requiring treatment.

 Treating facet disease

-- Non-steroidal anti-inflammatory drugs
+- Nonsteroidal anti-inflammatory drugs (NSAIDs)